Ben Hecht Biography & Works

 As a partner in the Grady Rutledge publicity firm of Chicago in the early 1920s, Hecht organized campaigns against the Ku Klux Klan, whose lynchings of minorities, primarily blacks, terrorized the American South and North.
 The client underwriting the anti-Klan campaign was the National Unity League, whose board included the esteemed social welfare advocate, Jane Addams and the governors of the states where the Klan operated and the League took its campaign.
 Through Hecht research one finds the national Unity League consecutively in Illinois, Wisconsin and New York in late 1922.
 The League sought to reveal the names of Klan members and influence state and local politicians against them.
 Lionel Moise and the periodical "Tolerance" (Chicago, 1922) are names Hecht mentions in reference to that prong of the attack.

 Already established in Chicago, the campaign was taken to Milwaukee by Rutledge and Hecht on October 21, 1922.
 Here they announced their plan to expose Klan members.
-At issue at the time was the Klan's application to use the City Auditorium and State Fair grounds for their hate rallies, a ploy thwarted by the mayor and the governor.
+At issue at the time was the Klan's application to use the City Auditorium and State Fair grounds for their hate rallies, a ploy thwarted by the Mayor of Milwaukee and the Governor of Wisconsin.

 Copyright Florice Whyte Kovan.
 All rights reserved.